Spanxx/Webserv/Webserv_notes/To DOs.md

-- [ ] make logic work with many servers
+- [x] make logic work with many servers
- - [ ] adjust config file --> Nginx reference
+ - [x] adjust config file --> Nginx reference
+ - [ ] make routing to index dynamic, according to location block indeces
 - [ ] inside config file:
-	- [ ] set up server names
+	- [x] set up server names
-	- [ ] set up routes with different configurations
+	- [x] set up routes with different configurations
-	- [ ] set up default error pages (what does this mean?)
+	- [x] set up default error pages (what does this mean?)
 	- [ ] define location blocks + implement autoindex on/off
 	- [ ] list available directories or not (is this autoindex?)
-	- [ ] configure where uploaded files should be saved (+adjust makefile rule to delete that specific file, if possible?)
+	- [x] configure where uploaded files should be saved
 	- [x] set max size of request body (+ implement inside read request function)
 		- [ ] double check if correct
 - [x] handle chunked requests
-- [ ] handle chunked responses ?
 - [ ] refactor logic with exceptions instead of return values
 - [ ] check if we need to handle piped requests? --> adjust server loop
 - [ ] check cgi with cgi tester --> does cgi routing work and miscellaneous scripts?